eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Figure 4 also illustrates an inter-app attribute presentation flow.
 In this scenario, an application on the User's device, such as a banking or shopping app, interacts with the Wallet Unit over the WI-platform API.
 This app acts as the Relying Party Instance, possibly in cooperation with a remote server of the entity that provisioned the app.
 The app can use the User attributes retrieved from the Wallet Unit itself, for example for
 User authentication or to automatically fill in data fields like User name and address.
 Alternatively, the app can send these User attributes to the remote server.
-All requirements on Relying Parties in this ARF, such as those regarding Relying Party registration and authentication, User consent, and other aspects, obviously are applicable in this use case as well.
+All requirements on Relying Parties in this ARF, such as those regarding Relying Party registration and authentication, User consent, and other aspects, are applicable in this use case as well.

 In this use case, the attribute presentation flow begins when the User opens the app and initiates a request for attributes from the Wallet Unit via the